 – 1 lemon, zested, ½ juiced

-- Preheat the oven to 220°C. Put the broccoli in a small baking dish with a pinch of salt and a drizzle of olive oil; roast for 20-25 minutes, until the stems are soft and the florets beginning to crisp.
+- Preheat the oven to 220°C. Put the broccoli in a small baking dish with a pinch of salt and a drizzle of olive oil; roast for 15-20 minutes, or until the stems are soft and the florets beginning to crisp.
 Put the pine nuts in a separate small baking dish and add to the oven for the final 2 minutes to toast (be careful not to burn them).

 - Meanwhile, heat a drizzle of olive oil in a large frying pan over a low-medium heat.
 Add the onion and cook for 5 minutes, until softened but not browning.
 Stir in the garlic and cook for another minute.